OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ## Results

 Below are visualizations for each round of prediction.
-Moving forward, my plan is to update predictions on a weekly cycle, but if major storms occur I may rerun predictions on an ad-hoc basis.
+Moving forward, my plan is to update predictions on a weekly cycle starting from 2026-01-04, but if major storms occur I may rerun predictions on an ad-hoc basis.
 I will save out past predictions and key metrics to gauge their relative accuracy over time.

 ***Current metrics***
 1. 2025-2026 observed SWE at Brighton (solid blue)